Best Wood For Pyrography

 In the realm of Queen Victoria known as the Victorian era the art of pyrography boomed and the term “pyrography” given which was previously known as “poker work” widely.
 The word pyrography breaks in two parts from Greek nation.
 “Pyro” comes from the word “Pur” a Greek word means fire and “Graphy” comes from the word “Graphos” meaning the act of writing.

-Traditional pyrography has been performed by heated metal implement but now there are many machines exists in three categories like a) solid point burners b) wire nib burners c) laser cutters.
+Traditional pyrography has been performed by heated metal implement but now there are many machines exist in three categories like a) solid point burners b) wire nib burners c) laser cutters.

 A perfect pyrography depending on different things, firstly and mostly the skill which requires and then comes with the materials required to perform it.
 The surface where the art will be performed must be soft and easy to burn type but with the balance of it.
 Here are some woods can relate to pyrography and analysis will tell the perfect matching.